 StemRad’s technology is based on research that shows that upon lethal exposure to gamma radiation the body can heal itself as long as a small percentage of stem cells survive.
 It has been tested in the U.S. Department of Energy’s PNNL lab and has been adapted for use to protect astronauts who will one day travel into deep space.
-NASA has entered into an agreement with StemRad through the Israel Space Agency and its partner Lockheed Martin, to use the radiation shielding technology to safeguard astronauts from radiation in deep space.
+NASA has entered into an agreement with StemRad through the Israel Space Agency and its partner Lockheed Martin, to use the gamma radiation shielding technology to safeguard astronauts from radiation in deep space.
 The StemRad “AstroRAd” is manifested on the planned EM-1 orbital moon mission scheduled for 2019; the stepping stone mission for NASA’s mission to Mars.

 In our next installment, we will take a deeper dive into the current state of PPE available to first responders for radiation protection, as well as discuss how the principles of ALARA (As Low As Reasonably Achievable) cannot be fully achieved as federally mandated in the absence of the selective shielding technology now available.

 For the latest media coverage of StemRad and its seminal technology for personal radiation shielding, see: